OSEMSAUCE/OSEM-/README.md

 ## 🌟 Why This Matters

-Reforestation is critical in fighting climate change, but the ESG side of industry arouses a lot of valid questions of unverifiable claims, vague reporting, and other BS.
+While reforestation is critical in fighting climate change, it also raises a lot of valid questions about validity claims, vague reporting, and other BS.
 This harms funders, ecosystems, and those of us who work our asses off to plant trees and do other legitimate environmental good.

 This project:
-- Tracks global reforestation production and shares it as clean transparent data set available for everyone, no strings attached.
+- Tracks global reforestation production and shares it as clean, transparent data sets available for everyone, no strings attached.
 - Promotes transparency and accountability.
-- Elevates the quality of reforestation work worldside worldwide
+- Elevates the quality of reforestation work worldwide
 - is run and managed by actual reforestation: workers, contractors, and software developers.

 ---